yoyosource/BOTC-HomeBrew/Townsfolk/README.md

 Your neighbours are always healthy and uninfected.

 ## ![](Philanthropist/.image_big.png) [Philanthropist](Philanthropist)
-Each night*, choose either 1) receive a good potion, or 2) choose a dead player and learn their character. [+1 Outsider]
+Each night*, choose either 1) receive a good potion, or 2) break one of your good potions to choose a dead player and learn their character. [+1 Outsider]

 ## ![](Proud%20Warrior/.image_big.png) [Proud Warrior](Proud%20Warrior)
 Each night, choose a player; if they are executed tomorrow, you learn their alignment the following night.